cdpxe/Network-Covert-Channels-A-University-level-Course/README.md

 ___

-### Week 3-a: Chapter 4 - Fundamental network information hiding techniques (May 19th, 2020)
+### Week 3-a: Chapter 4 - Fundamental network information hiding techniques
 This chapter introduces basic methods for realizing network covert channels and their different types, in particular active and passive covert channels, intentional and unintentional (side) channels, and direct and indirect covert channels.

 - **Video:** [YouTube](https://www.youtube.com/watch?v=29s696QwHVM)